'Groundbreaking' migrant pōwhiri in Tauranga may become national permanent fixture - Meng Foon - NZ Herald

 She said the pōwhiri was acknowledging that migrants were welcomed as "part of the land" and acknowledged migrants' position to give back to society.

-In his Igorot - traditional clothing worn on special gatherings in the northern Philippines - Jake Biray joined over 200 others at the marae.
+In his Igorot - traditional clothing worn on special gatherings in the northern Philippines - Jake Biray joined more than 200 others at the marae.

-He moved to New Zealand five years ago and described it as a privilege to be at the pōwhiri, having his culture officially welcomed into the Bay o Plenty.
+He moved to New Zealand five years ago and described it as a privilege to be at the pōwhiri, having his culture officially welcomed into the Bay of Plenty.

 Fungai Mhlanga moved to New Zealand from Zimbabwe in 2006 for work and said it took a long time to feel fully part of a community, but the pōwhiri would help.